 - Prioritise evidence-based interventions and the role of wider stakeholders as well as the NHS in increasing the numbers of people taking up screening.

 - Work with stakeholders to promote healthy lifestyles within communities as part of wider health improvement, thereby helping to prevent cancer .

 - Improve performance against wider health improvement indicators such as smoking cessation, healthy weight, physical activity and reductions in alcohol consumption throughout the cancer pathway with a focus on tackling health inequality.
-(Photograph courtesy of World Obesity Federation)
+(Photographs courtesy of World Obesity Federation)